-Please submit your completed online application, CV and Personal Statement (no more than 500 words) by the advert closing date.
+Please submit your completed online application and CV by the advert closing date.

 For general enquiries please visit www.metpolicecareers.co.uk, which includes an 'Answering Your Questions' section or contact the Recruitment Team on 01633 632500.

 - The recruitment process is thorough and consequently can be quite lengthy. - Shortlisting and interviews will be based on the criteria listed. - Until an offer of appointment is confirmed in writing, you should not assume your application has been successful.